MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-identity-providers.md

 # Identity providers

-An identity provider (IdP or IDP) creates, maintains, and manages identity information for principals while providing authentication services to client applications in a federation or distributed network.
+An identity provider authenticates user or client identities and issues consumable security tokens.
 It provides user authentication as a service.

 Client applications, such as web applications, delegate authentication to a trusted identity provider.
 Such client applications are said to be federated, that is, they use federated identity.

-Some of the (trusted) identity providers' advantages are:
+Using a trusted identity provider:

-- Allow single sign-on (SSO) to access multiple secured applications.
+- Enables single sign-on (SSO) features, allowing an application to access multiple secured resources.
-- Facilitate connections between cloud computing resources and users, thus decreasing the need for users to re-authenticate.
+- Facilitates connections between cloud computing resources and users, decreasing the need for users to re-authenticate.

 ## Single sign-on

-Single sign-on refers to a single authentication which provides secured resources access to multiple applications by passing the authentication token seamlessly to configured applications.
+Single sign-on refers to an authentication process that permits a user to log on to a system once with a single set of credentials to access multiple applications or services.

 A user logs in with a single ID and password to gain access to any of several related software systems.
-This is often accomplished by using the Lightweight Directory Access Protocol (LDAP) and stored LDAP databases on (directory) servers.

-Conversely, single sign-off or single log-out (SLO) is the property whereby a single action of signing out terminates access to multiple software systems.
+Many identity providers support a sign-out operation that revokes the user token and terminates access to to the associated applications and services.

 > [!IMPORTANT]
 > SSO enhances usability by reducing the number of times a user must enter credentials.
 It also provides better security by decreasing the potential attack surface.

 ## Azure Active Directory identity provider

-The Azure Active Directory is a cloud identity provider that allows to build applications that securely sign in users using industry  standard protocols like **OAuth2.0**.
+Azure Active Directory (AD) is the identity service in Microsoft Azure that provides identity management and access control capabilities.
+It allows you to securely sign in users using industry  standard protocols like **OAuth2.0**.

 You can choose from two AD identity provider implementations which have different settings as shown below.